tanaybasak/designsystem/scss/components/breadcrumb/readme.md

 - Do not use breadcrumbs for representing a multi-step process (use a progress indicator instead).

+#### Multiple tiers

-- _Multiple tires :_ If there are more than three levels, the home level and the last two levels are visible, with all the middle levels collapsed into ellipses and accessible from a dropdown.
+If there are more than three levels, the home level and the last two levels are visible, with all the middle levels collapsed into ellipses and accessible from a dropdown.

 ### Spec file